Professor Steve Peers, University of Essex

-On the issue of retained EU law, the Court of Appeal has ruled on issues relating to copyright (TuneIn), air passengers' rights (Lipton) and pensions in the event of insolvent employers (Hughes).
+On the issue of retained EU law, the Court of Appeal has ruled on issues relating to, for example, copyright (TuneIn), air passengers' rights (Lipton) and pensions in the event of insolvent employers (Hughes).
+For a summary of case law on retained EU law as of January 2022, see Jack Williams in the EU Relations blog.

 12 Trade and Cooperation Agreement

 Shellfish companies have threatened legal action against the UK government as regards damage to their exports.
 The UK government has complained to the EU as regards the same issue.
 The Court of Appeal judgment in Heathrow Airport v HMT (21 May 2021) discusses both the TCA and the legal effect of WTO law in the UK post-Brexit.
 A legal challenge to the UK/Morocco trade deal by the Western Sahara Campaign has been given permission to proceed.

-The EU courts have also been asked to rule on the impact of Brexit on employment contracts of a UK citizen with the EU administration, and on the position of the CJEU Advocate-General linked to the UK.
+The EU courts have also been asked to rule on the impact of Brexit on employment contracts of a UK citizen with the EU administration (a hearing was due on 9 December 2021), and on the position of the CJEU Advocate-General linked to the UK.
 On the first point, the EU General Court ruled in October 2020 that a UK official who obtained Belgian nationality to stay working with the EU institutions could no longer claim a right to an expatriation allowance.
-He has appealed to the CJEU.
+He has appealed to the CJEU; an Advocate-General's opinion on the appeal (supporting his argument) was released 7 April 2022.

 On the second point, in September 2020, a judge in the EU General Court suspended the appointment of the replacement for the Advocate-General until the third case, which directly challenged the appointment of her replacement, could be heard (see discussion here).
 However, on appeal the CJEU overruled this suspension, and the Advocate-General was replaced.
 In October 2020, the EU General Court dismissed all three of the cases brought by the former Advocate-General: see here, here and here.
 She appealed these rulings to the CJEU in December 2020: see here and here.
 The Court of Justice ruled against her appeal on 16 June 2021 (see here and here).